Tesseract makes spacecraft propulsion smaller, greener, stronger – TechCrunch

 “It’s also important at end of life, where doing a long, slow spiral deorbit, repeatedly crossing the orbits of other satellites, dramatically increases the risk of collision,” he continued.
 “For responsibly managing these large, planned constellations the ability to quickly deorbit at end of life will be especially important to avoid creating an unsustainable orbital debris problem.”

-Tesseract has only 7 full-time employees, and was a part of Y Combinator’s Summer 2017 class.
+Tesseract has only seven full-time employees, and was a part of Y Combinator’s Summer 2017 class.
 Since (and before) then they’ve been hard at work engineering the systems they’ll be offering, and building relationships with aerospace.

 There are two main products Tesseract plans to offer.
 Polaris is a “kickstage,” essentially a short-range spacecraft used to deliver satellites to more distant orbits after being taken up to space by a launch vehicle.
-It’s powered by the company’s larger Rigel engines; this is the platform purportedly headed to the moon, and you can see it propelling a clutch of 6U smallsats on the right in the image above.
+It’s powered by the company’s larger Rigel engines; this is the platform purportedly headed to the Moon, and you can see it propelling a clutch of 6U smallsats on the right in the image above.

 But Franks thinks the money is elsewhere.
 “The systems we think will be a bigger market opportunity are the smallsat propulsion systems,” he said.
-Hence the second product, Adhara, a propulsion bus for smaller satellites and craft that the company is focusing on keeping straightforward, compact, and of course green.
+Hence the second product, Adhara, a propulsion bus for smaller satellites and craft that the company is focusing on keeping straightforward, compact and, of course, green.
 (It’s the smaller rig in the image above; the thrusters are named Lyla.)

 “We’ve heard from customers that complete, turnkey systems are what they mostly want, rather than buying components from many vendors and doing all the systems integration themselves like the old-school satellite manufacturers have historically done,” Franks said.
 So that’s what Adhara is for: “Keep it simple, bolt it on there, let it maneuver where it needs to go.”